A jolly holiday in Minneapolis

-It was very sweet and very short.
-Afterward, we walked down the hall from the theater's lobby, past Rock Bottom Brewery and Crave restaurant, and emerged half a block from Macy's, where we shopped for half an hour before returning to Block E.
+It was short and sweet.
+Afterward, we walked down the hall from the theater's lobby and returned to Block E.

-Downstairs in Cosmos, a young crowd was starting to trickle in from the Dave Matthews Band concert across the street.
+Downstairs in Cosmos, a young crowd was starting to trickle in from the Dave Matthews Band concert from Target Center across the street.
 At the bar, bottles glimmered in a wall of lighted cubes.

-Our bar crawl was fun, but in the morning, we realized we had skimped on time spent in the cloud-like bed, with its custom-designed pillowtop mattress and 350 thread-count sheets.
+Our bar crawl was fun, but in the morning, we realized we had skimped on time spent in the cloud-like bed, with its custom-designed pillowtop mattress.

 The Sunday paper was outside our door, and we read it over cappuccino from the Starbucks downstairs.
 Then, we had to hustle to make our reservation at Hell's Kitchen, where a hopeful crowd was waiting for tables.